muggy8/improbable/have-and-havenot/dJTdszpJ.md

 But the horned boy was only pushed back slightly.

-Melody swung her arm around the horned boy's and seemed to be making her best attempt at pushing him but she doesn't seem to be making any progress.
+Melody swung her arm around the horned boy in what looked like a big hug and made her best attempt to push him over.

+Unfortunately, she doesn't seem to be making any progress.

-As this happened, the horned boy made his move by kicking into her body as his hands were caught Melody's hold.
+As this happened, the horned boy made his move by kicking into her body as his hands were caught in Melody's hold.

 Melody took a hit, then another...